New Upgrades for the Unemployment Insurance (UI) System

 UI Program Legal Requirements

-- 20 – 30% of all applications for benefits have to be reviewed by staff because there’s a potential eligibility issue involving how the individual left his or her job, or whether or not he or she earned enough in wages while they were working to qualify for benefits.
+- On average, approximately 20–30% of all applications for benefits must be reviewed by staff because of a potential eligibility issue involving how the individual left his or her job, or whether or not he or she earned enough in wages while they were working to qualify for benefits.

-- Of those, a full 50 – 60% of the claimants do not meet the eligibility requirements to qualify for benefits designed to help replace lost wages.
+- Of those, a full 50–60% of the claimants do not meet the eligibility requirements to qualify for benefits designed to help replace lost wages.
+In those cases, they will receive disqualification notices advising them of the eligibility decision.

 Initial Processing Backlog and Delayed Payments